 - It beats the competition in terms of the number of city-center lodgings, especially for under $200.

-- Its reviews are only by people who have booked and completed a stay.
+- Reviews are only by people who have booked and completed a stay.

 - Taxes and fees are included in prices shown with the exception of North America.
 This minimizes surprise expenses.